BudhiChristian/MLTrainingMessagingQueue/ner-training-worker/README.md

 # NER CRF Training Worker

-**NOTE - This application wont run unless a messaging queue is running and identified (see run options below)**
+**NOTE - This application won't run unless a messaging queue is running and identified (see run options below)**

 This application is meant to run as a worker node that listens to the messaging queue, crf_training_queue, and executes a training job when it is free.
 It is also meant to demonstrate a modular approach to building workers.